modir/laminas-book/docs/routing.md

 }
 ~~~

+!!! note
-> The arguments the `Url` plugin takes and their meaning are identical to the @`Url`[Laminas\View\Helper\Url] view helper's
+    The arguments the `Url` plugin takes and their meaning are identical to the @`Url`[Laminas\View\Helper\Url] view helper's
-> ones.
+    ones.
 So, you can generate absolute or relative URLs the same way you did in your view templates.

 ### URL Encoding